Common Auto Paint Problems and How to Prevent Them in St. Petersburg, FL

 Fading and Oxidation from Sun Exposure

-• Use a car cover for added protection
+• Use a car cover if your vehicle sits outside for long periods.

 Scratches, Swirl Marks, and Chipping